mozilla/treeherder/docs/installation.rst

      (venv)vagrant@local:~/treeherder$ ./manage.py runserver

   this is more convenient because it automatically refreshes every time there's a change in the code.
-However it can consume too much memory when under load (eg due to data ingestion), causing the OS to kill it.

 * Visit http://local.treeherder.mozilla.org in your browser.
 Note: There will be no data to display until the ingestion tasks are run.